 The Department of Health Behavior posts student news and updates on our website as they happen.
-We also compile and distribute the list at least annually as a component of our e-newsletter.
+We also compile and distribute the list as a component of our e-newsletter.

 Health behavior master’s student Fatima Guerrab is busy.
 The Brooklyn-born Algerian-American, likes to think of herself as a full-time member of the Greensboro Health Disparities Collaborative (GHDC) as well as a full-time health behavior master’s student.
 Guerrab is energized by her work that brings together policy, race, community-based participatory research (CBPR) equity, and cancer prevention and control.

 “I love that the GHDC consists of diverse community leaders and advocates, researchers, university faculty and staff, health care professionals and others from Greensboro and the surrounding areas,” says Guerrab.
 “The collective does an outstanding job of working together efficiently using CBPR to understand and significantly reduce racial and ethnic health disparities.”

 So, when she heard about Focusing on Social Determinants of Health: Transportation, Food, Housing & Toxic Stress, a conference sponsored by the Greensboro Area Health Education Centers, Guerrab and others from the GHDC thought this would be a great opportunity to let the target conference attendees – health care professionals, and human service providers – know what the GHDC is all about.
 In September, Guerrab and Crystal Dixon, assistant professor in the Department of Public Health Education at UNC in Greensboro, co-presented a conference session entitled Organizing for Racial Health Equity.